Kids & Hepatitis | Test your knowledge – learn more

 Hepatitis C

-• Hepatitis C is rare in Australian children.
+• Hepatitis C is not commonly found in Australian children.

-• In rare cases, a person with hepatitis C may pass it to their baby during pregnancy or birth.
+• It is rare for a person with hepatitis C to pass it to their baby during pregnancy or birth.

 • It is safe for people with hepatitis C to breast-feed their babies.